-3.2 Drought
+3.1 Drought

 The term drought may refer to a meteorological drought (precipitation well below average), hydrological drought (low river flows and low water levels in rivers, lakes and groundwater), agricultural drought (low soil moisture), and environmental drought (a combination of the above).
 The socioeconomic impacts of droughts arise from the interaction between natural conditions and human-induced climate change factors such as changes in land use, land cover, and the demand for and use of water.
 In some cases the frequency of occurrence of droughts is exacerbated by human induced changes in land cover.
 Excessive water withdrawals can increase the likelihood and impact of drought.
 Droughts have both direct and indirect consequences for human livelihoods.
-A direct consequence is crop and pasture loss, livestock deaths, and in extreme instances can cause starvation if alternative food sources are not available.
-Indirectly, water shortages contribute to the spread of diseases, because people lack water for basic use and hygiene.
+A direct consequence is crop and pasture loss, which can cause starvation if alternative food sources are not available.
+Indirectly, water shortages contribute to the spread of disease, because people lack water for basic use and hygiene.